Ndemco/ndemco.github.io/about.md

 From software to plumbing, I like building systems—understanding how things work, why they fail, and how to make them better.

 I have strong (and changing) opinions about software engineering.
-This is where I plan to make them known.
+This is where I work through them in public.